-Philosophical Stages is a multi-disciplinary research project supported by the Stanford Humanities Lab and the Wallenberg Global Learning Network.
-We develop new strategies for using the dramatic arts to teach philosophy to pre-college and early-college students, thereby fostering skills in critical thinking, problem-solving, and effective self-presentation.
+Philosophical Stages is a multi-disciplinary research project supported by the Stanford Humanties Lab, Wallenberg Global Learning Network, the Levan Institute for Ethics and Humanities, the interdisciplinary honors program Thematic Option, and a network of faculty and theater professionals in the San Francisco Bay Area, Los Angeles, and across the country.
+We develop new strategies for using the dramatic arts to teach philosophy to young children, pre-college and college students, and working professionals in ways that foster skills in critical thinking, problem-solving, and effective self-presentation.
 Through the sustained and systematic modulation of voice, body, and thought, an attentive person can deliberately condition and refashion her life into a different character.
-We also investigate how emerging technologies in the humanities (e.g. collaborative web-based authoring environments) can be used to promote not only 'communities of inquiry', but performative spaces for collaborative and creative artistic projects which make philosophy not only more exciting but more immediately relevant to the lives of young students.
-Philosophy can be a functional and practical activity, and action-oriented, dramatic exercises have traditionally provided and can now provide an excellent outlet for young adults to explore and articulate their ideas with confidence.
+We also investigate how different learning environments can be used to promote not only 'communities of inquiry', but performative spaces for collaborative and creative artistic projects which make philosophy more exciting and more immediately relevant.
+Philosophy can be a functional and practical activity, and action-oriented, dramatic exercises have traditionally provided and can now provide an excellent outlet to explore and articulate ideas with confidence.

 Philosophical Stages works from the basic premises that (1) philosophy as an art of living aims to examine, evaluate, and transform our most basic assumptions and ways of thinking, our use of everyday words and ideas, our everyday habits and actions; (2) highly performative, experimental, and collaborative learning environments provide the best opportunities for this art which (3) is something we all can do and naturally want to do.
 Young adults are especially hungry for it.